-1) Excluding costs for capacity alignment, antitrust related matters and separation of our business segments.
-2) Assuming dilution and net of treasury shares.
+1) Excluding costs for capacity alignment and antitrust related matters and in 2019 separation of our business segments.
+2) Assuming dilution when applicable and net of treasury shares.
 3) Participating share awards with right to receive dividend equivalents are (under the two-class method) excluded from the EPS calculation.
-4) 2018 management estimate for Continuing Operations derived from cash flow including Discontinued Operations.
-5) Operating income and income from equity method investments, relative to average capital employed.
+4) Operating income and income from equity method investments, relative to average capital employed.

 Comments from Mikael Bratt, President & CEO